Joined Up Writing

 - Pack my red box with five dozen quality jugs.

 You've known how to print letters since you were a small child.
-So you won't need to give much consideration to the formation of letters.
+So you don't need to change how you form letters.
 Just keep it simple, and let the printed form dominate.
-But also remember, when you join up letters, you avoid the need to lift your pen from the paper.
-As a result, you can write more words per minute.
+But also avoid lifting your pen from the paper as much as possible.
+The result?
+You'll write more words per minute and those words will be easy to read!